Japan cruise ship coronavirus cases climb to 175, including quarantine officer

 Ten were Japanese nationals and the others were from 11 countries including the United States and China.
 Four were in serious condition, Health Minister Katsunobu Kato said.

+People testing positive for the virus are taken off the ship to hospital.

-The quarantine officer had been handing out questionnaires checking the health of passengers and crew since Feb.
-3, and had been following rules that require wearing a mask and gloves but not a full protective suit, according to the Nikkei business daily, quoting the health ministry.
+The quarantine officer who was infected had been handing out questionnaires checking the health of passengers and crew since Feb.
+3, and had been following rules that require the wearing of a mask and gloves but not a full protective suit, according to the Nikkei business daily, quoting the health ministry.

-“It’s terrible about the quarantine officer.
-I wonder if they (the officer) are from the first batch that came aboard,” one 43-year-old passenger on the ship told Reuters, declining to be identified.
+“It’s terrible about the quarantine officer,” one passenger on the ship, who declined to be identified, told Reuters.

 “The ones who came to our room to do the initial screening had gloves and surgical masks, while the ones who came to do the actual virus test also had full gowns and full face masks.”